-Whereas a currency broker is fully focused on international money transfers.
-Customer benefit from better rates, but also a better service.
+Whereas a currency broker is focused on international money transfers.

-Currency brokers can help guide you through the money transfer process, keeping you informed at each stage, and offer expert guidance on exchange rates.
+Currency brokers can help guide you through the whole process, keep you informed at each stage, and offer you guidance on exchange rates.

 The way to avoid paying any transfer fees

-Almost all the big banks in the UK will charge you international transfer fees when you send money to Australia.
+Most of the UK's big banks will charge you transfer fees when you send money to Australia.

 The fees vary depending on the bank.